LLC to S-Corp: Step-by-Step Guide

 For these and other reasons, US Congress created Subchapter S of Chapter 1 of the tax code that created the S-corporation tax classification.

+Any eligible business can elect to be taxed as an S-corporation.
+(We’ll talk about the requirements in a bit).
 While choosing to have your LLC taxed as an S-corporation instead of the default sole proprietorship or partnership has extra tax advantages, the decision comes with a catch called reasonable compensation.

 Reasonable compensation rule